francesco-mannella/GraphNotes/README.md

-# GraphNotes
+# HandNotes

-GraphNotes is a simple graphical note-taking application with drawing capabilities.
+HandNotes is a simple graphical note-taking application with drawing capabilities.
 It provides a transparent window for sketching quick notes or diagrams using basic drawing tools.
 This application is developed with Python and utilizes libraries such as Pillow for image support and tkinter for the graphical user interface.

 ## Features